kalyanramchimmilli/kalyanramchimmilli.github.io/documentation/beaverWeb/templates.md

 # Templates

-BeaverWeb comes with Jinja2 templating.
+BeaverWeb ships with Jinja2 templating built in.

 ## Directory layout

-Templates live in a `templates/` folder next to your app:
+By default, templates are loaded from a `templates/` directory alongside the application:

 ```
 your-project/